 - Community Health Network of Washington does not offer financial incentives to encourage Utilization Management decision-makers to make decisions that result in under-using care or services.

-- Community Health Network of Washington staff is available to discuss this process.
-An appropriate peer reviewer (medical director, pharmacist, or associate clinical director) is available to discuss any authorization or denial at 1-866-907-1906 (TTY: 711) from 8 a.m. to 5 p.m., Monday through Friday.
+- Community Health Plan of Washington Utilization Management (UM) staff are available to discuss this process.
+An appropriate peer reviewer (medical director, pharmacist, or associate clinical director) is available to discuss any authorization, denial, or UM issue at 1-866-907-1906 (TTY: Dial 711).
+If requested, language assistance will be provided free of charge.